A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

-Theorem \ref{t:comparable} provides explicit bounds for the admissible exponents $q$ by using the exponent $p$ from Theorem~\ref{t:GehringHeisenberg} and Proposition~\ref{p:A_p_Jacobian}.
-In particular, we obtain the lower bound $q\geq -\epsilon$ for $\epsilon=p-4$.
-Let us compare this to the expression which is obtained for the $\mathbb{R}^n$-counterpart of this statement in \cite[Theorem 3.4]{MR1191747}.
-In this formula, $p_0$ denotes the exponent in Gehring's reverse H\"older's inequality for $\|Df\|$, which corresponds to our parameter $p$.
-The parameter $p_1$ is obtained from an estimate which is quantitatively equivalent to the Muckenhoupt weight condition for $\|Df\|^n$ (equivalently, for $J_f$).
+In this formula, $p_0$ denotes the exponent in Gehring's reverse H\"older's inequality for $\|Df\|$, which corresponds to our parameter $p$, and the parameter $p_1$ is obtained from an estimate which is quantitatively equivalent to the Muckenhoupt weight condition for $\|Df\|^n$ on a cube.
+Instead of an estimate in the spirit of this latter result, we apply Proposition~\ref{p:A_p_Jacobian}, which provides us with the bounds in terms of $p$.

-In the proof of Theorem \ref{t:comparable} we employ a number of auxiliary results.
-The following key observation is of the independent interest.
+Theorem \ref{t:comparable} is a consequence of our Koebe theorem (Theorem~\ref{t:KoebeHeis}), auxiliary results from Section \ref{s:JacobianQC} as well as the following observation, which is of independent interest.
 Namely, it shows that $a_f$ as function of a point in the domain, satisfies a Harnack-type inequality.
 A similar estimate has already appeared in the proof of Proposition \ref{t:diam}, but in the following we need a more general statement which we formulate as follows.
 Let us also remark that this result can be deduced from our Koebe theorem, Proposition 3.7.3 in~\cite{LRj} and an appropriate localization argument.
-Instead, we give a short direct proof using just the Koebe theorem and Corollary 3.5.
+Instead, we give a short direct proof using just the Koebe theorem and Proposition \ref{p:ball_dist}.